Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/analysis/analysis_fiji.md

 ## Exporting Data
 Within the Leiden University Fiji plugin there are several options available to download images from OMERO.
+First of all make sure to properly install the plugin and required update sites, see [above](#installation-steps).

 ![Leiden OMERO Plugin options](analysis_fiji/images/export_fiji1.png)